 Well, in fact weirdly similar to the Good Guys.
-Product image, product name and summary product information are all the first things you see.
-Then the price and the call to action.
+Product image, product name and summary product information are the first things you see.
+Then, the price and call to action.
 And the one “extra” which makes it onto the main page – yep, customer reviews and ratings again.

 Even their font choice, they’ve gone with Roboto.
 Very similar to Futura as per our typography guide.
 And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.

 The way the page is laid out is very much on trend with the brand identity of JB Hi-Fi.
 If you’ve been in one of their stores, it feels the same online.
 That’s good.